walles/loadviz/README.md

 - Add micro benchmarks for the rendering code
 - Profile the micro benchmarks and make the code faster
 - Make a desktop app
+- Make the desktop app show a menu bar icon